 How much do I have to pay a surrogate?

 It is against the law in England and Wales to pay a surrogate for carrying a baby.
-However, payment of reasonable expenses, such as travel, medical treatments or supplies, loss of earnings for the surrogate, if the surrogate has a spouse or partner, their loss of earnings; maternity clothing costs and other incidental expenses are permitted.
+However, payment of reasonable expenses is permitted, including travel, medical treatments or supplies, loss of earnings for the surrogate, if the surrogate has a spouse or partner, their loss of earnings; maternity clothing costs and other incidental expenses.

 Couples may fall into the trap of wanting to pay for such an invaluable sacrifice by the surrogate, but ensure you take note of any expenses that are paid, and why, to avoid any legal pitfalls.